Baloch Nationalist Army

-Baloch Nationalist Army (BNA) (Urdu: بلوچ نیشنلسٹ آرمی) was a militant group, fighting for the separation of Balochistan province.
-The group was formed on January 11, 2022, out of a merger of the Baloch Republican Army (BRA), and the United Baloch Army (UBA).
-The Gulzar Imam faction of BRA and the Sarfraz Bangulzai faction of UBA also announced their dissolution following the establishment of Baloch Nationalist Army.
+Baloch Nationalist Army (BNA) (Balochi: بلوچ نیشنلسٹ آرمی) is a militant group, fighting for the separation of Balochistan province.
+The group was formed on January 11, 2022, out of a merger of groups of the Baloch Republican Army (BRA), and the United Baloch Army (UBA).
+The <Gulzar Imam faction of BRA and the Sarfraz Bangulzai faction of UBA also announced their dissolution following the establishment of Baloch Nationalist Army.

 Since its formation, the group was led by its founder, Gulzar Imam, who surrendered to the state of Pakistan in 2023.
 Following Gulzar's surrender, the group strength had considerably declined.
 Sarfraz Bangulzai succeeded Gulzar and served as the head of the group until his surrender in December 2023.
-The group was dissolved following the surrender of its top leader and remaining of its members.
+The group was dissolved following the surrender of its top leader and remaining of its members. but new factions had since emerged.

 Background

 Baloch Nationalist Army (BNA) is a Baloch nationalist militant umbrella group, which was seeking separation of Balochistan province from Pakistan.
-It was formed on 11 January 2022 and following its establishment, the Gulzar Imam faction of Baloch Republican Army (BRA) and Sarfraz Bangulzai faction of United Baloch Army (UBA) announced their dissolution and merger into Baloch Nationalist Army (BNA).
-BRA and UBA are a militant groups and were responsible for various attacks on civilians, government officials, and Pakistani security forces.
+It was formed on 11 January 2022 and following its establishment, the Baloch Republican Army (BRA) and United Baloch Army (UBA) announced their dissolution and merger into Baloch Nationalist Army (BNA).
+BRA and UBA were militant groups and were responsible for various attacks on civilians, government officials, and Pakistani security forces.

 Attacks

-Some of the major attacks carried out by the groups are: